chipcullen/chipcullen_com/src/posts/what-would-you-do-if-your-tickets-went-away.md

 I liken this to your house burning down.
 Yeah, you'll be sad to loose all your stuff.
 But it would be an unbelievable chance to start from scratch, and only accumulate stuff that truly matters.

 I do find thinking through these kinds of worst-case-scenarios oddly comforting.
-If I can envision a way forward even in extreme circumstances, I think that I'm overall a more reslient leader.
+If I can envision a way forward even in extreme circumstances, I think that I'm overall a more resilient leader.